TheBrockEllis/Threoze-Timecard/README.md

 ## Packing insructions
  - Use [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) to help run and package app for multiple platforms
- - `npm install node-webkit-builder -g`
+ - `npm install` to install nwbuild locally
  - Build app for local developing/testing: `nwbuild -r ./`
  - Package app for distribution: `nwbuild -p platform ./`
   - Platforms can be found on nwbuilder README file